 Perlite is a good choice for the wick-type hydroponic system since it makes an excellent standing wicking action.
 But because of its porous and easy-to-flow nature, I don't recommend using this medium for quick and strong watering systems like the ebb & flow.
 It can be washed away fast & easily.

 Able to hold air very well, having neutral pH, but easy to flow, Perlite is rarely used alone.
-People often mix it with other growing mediums like vermicule, coco coir or soil - A common combination is with vermicule in equal quantity (50-50)
+People often mix it with other growing media like vermicule, coco coir or soil - A common combination is with vermicule in equal quantity (50-50)

 One caveat to working with Perlite is that because this medium is in small and porous particles, you should protect your inhalation when working with.
 Get it wet beforehand, then rinse out to keep the dust from bubbling around.